miroslavzeman/openai/README.md

   -h, --help             display help for command
 ```

+#### Default prompt

+The tool has a default prompt configuration to act like a linux terminal.
+You may override the system prompt with `update` command.

+> I want you to act as a linux terminal.
+I will ask questions and you will reply with command for terminal.
+I want you to only reply with the terminal command nothing else.
+Do not write explanations. do not type commands unless I instruct you to do so.
+When I need to tell you something in English, I will do so by putting text inside curly brackets {like this}.

 #### Pricing and token usage

 In case you update configuration with `--usage` flag, the tool will show you how many tokens you have spent on the request and how much it cost you.